 This is how you make a return after being gone for five years.
 An absolutely thrilling ride that was a blast to watch on the big screen.
 2006’s Superman Returns may not be heralded as one of the best superhero films, but one thing you have to give it credit for was the effects, especially in this scene.
 Add in that iconic score and goosebumps abound.

 Of course, Lois just happens to be in the middle of all this trouble when an experimental flight begins to malfunction putting all the passengers in danger.
 As chaos ensues inside the plane, we see an unidentified bogey rapidly approaching.
 Is it a bird?
 Or plane?
 No, it’s Brandon Routh doing his best Christopher Reeve impersonation by saving the day.
-The anti-gravity part along with Superman crashing through the broken off wing to safely catch the massive airplane by gently sitting in down in the middle of a baseball game while the crowd roared was cool as hell.
+The anti-gravity part along with Superman crashing through the broken-off wing to safely catch the massive airplane by gently sitting in down in the middle of a baseball game while the crowd roared was cool as hell.

 39. Hospital Horror | Spider-Man 2 (2004)

 Fans of Sam Raimi would get would recognize several staples of directing style during his first Spider-Man in 2002.
-Some of us, especially me, wondered when or if we would get any of his horror elements added in to any of these superhero movies.
+Some of us, especially me, wondered when or if we would get any of his horror elements added into any of these superhero movies.
 He did not disappoint.
-In Spider-Man 2, we watched Doctor Octavius’ experiment blow up in his face effectively fusing his robotic tentacle like arms with his nervous system.
+In Spider-Man 2, we watched Doctor Octavius’ experiment blow up in his face effectively fusing his robotic tentacle-like arms with his nervous system.
 Unconscious while on an operating table with surgeons trying to remove those arms, all hell breaks loose.

 We finally get Evil Dead Raimi in all his glory and in a family superhero movie no less.
 Right before the procedure takes place, the robotic tentacles come alive and begin attacking the doctors and nurses in a grizzly fashion.
-Blood curdling screams, chaos, and some ultra-violence made for one of the most terrifying scenes in superhero movie history.
-We even get an Evil Dead first person POV tracking shot from one of the arms right before it dispatches one of its victims.
+Blood-curdling screams, chaos, and some ultra-violence made for one of the most terrifying scenes in superhero movie history.
+We even get an Evil Dead first-person POV tracking shot from one of the arms right before it dispatches one of its victims.

 38. Elevator Fight | Captain America: The Winter Soldier (2014)

 They are a lot of places that make for great fight settings, but one of my favorites is the narrow or closed room type of settings.
 When done right the intensity and claustrophobia can be felt through the screen.
 There is no time to breathe and there is constant movement.
 This makes the elevator fight scene one of the best to be done.
-By this time, we were all aware of the double cross coming, we just didn’t know when or how.
+By this time, we were all aware of the double-cross coming, we just didn’t know when or how.

 Once Brock Rumlow entered the elevator with other agents, we all knew something was about to go down.
 Cap started to put two and two together as well.
 Elevator stops and more men get on crowding Cap.
 The sound that was made every time the elevator passed a level was like a heartbeat that starts to get your pulse racing.
 More men get on the elevator.
 More crowding.
 Cap knows what’s up now.
 “Before we get started, does anyone want to get out?”
 What a classic line.
 1 vs 10 in a freaking elevator!
-Simply a heart pounding scene.
+Simply a heart-pounding scene.

 37. The Issue with Capes | The Incredibles (2004)

 Mr. Incredible has been out of the game for a while and is in need of a new suit.
-He turns to trusted suit maker and two-foot spark plug, Edna.
+He turns to a trusted suit maker and two-foot spark plug, Edna.
 As she begins her creative magic, Mr. Incredible sits back and offers up some suggestions.
 One in particular that draws the ire of Edna.
 “No Capes!”
 When then get a darkly hilarious montage of superheroes dying because of their capes.
 Capes may look cool, but they aren’t always practical.

 36. “You Ever Dance with the Devil in the Pale Moon Light” | Batman (1989)